singularitti/exa-amd/README.md

 python exa_amd.py --config your_config.json
 ```

+## Structure Input Formats

+exa-AMD utilizes the [`pymatgen`](https://pymatgen.org) library for handling atomic structures.
+The `pymatgen.Structure` class supports a wide range of structure file formats, including *CIF*, and *POSCAR*.

+In the current implementation, *CIF* files are used as the default input format for the initial structure pool provided with the package.
+However, users are free to supply structures in any format readable by `pymatgen`.

 ## Registering a new Parsl configuration
 We currently support the automated workflows on NERSC's Perlmutter and LANL's Chicoma computers.
 If you would like to run on a different computing system, you must add your own Parsl configuration following these steps: